-Click to view articles
+Click to view articles and reviews

 Transcendental Deception: Behind the TM curtain

 New book examines TM’s poorly designed and vastly over-hyped “science,” hidden agendas, and David Lynch’s campaign to push a million public school kids into Transcendental Meditation while falsely claiming it is not a religion

 Mindfulness is becoming increasingly popular.
 Secular and rooted in scientific research, various forms of mindfulness meditation are widely practiced in schools and in the workplace.
 But not all meditation is created equal.
 In the new book, Transcendental Deception, author Aryeh Siegel exposes the hidden world of the enormously wealthy and highly secretive Transcendental Meditation organization.

 Siegel was first introduced to TM in the early 1970s.
 What began as a casual interest in meditation to relieve stress would morph into an all-encompassing way of life for nearly ten years.
 He became a TM teacher, participated in small meetings with TM’s guru and founder, Maharishi Mahesh Yogi, and even had a place in Maharishi’s entourage in 1975 when he appeared twice on the Merv Griffin Show.